danboid/shufti/README.md

 ### THE PLAN

-I'm pretty sure I have tried every image viewer available for Linux and thats quite a lot but none of them do what I want so I have been forced to create my own and there is nothing else it could possibly be called other than shufti, surely.
+I have tried almost every image viewer available for Linux.
+None of them do what I want so I have been forced to create my own, hence the creation of shufti!

 The main design goals of shufti are: